harrycxiao/qandq/README.md

 This repository contains simplified examples inspired by work completed during my experience at Q&Q AI, an AI startup focused on improving and streamlining financial workflows.

-The projects below are arranged roughly in the order they were built and reflect an evolving exploration of how structured financial data can move through AI systems.
+The projects below are arranged roughly in the order they were built and reflect an evolving exploration of how structured data can move through AI systems.

 ---